 Skybrush is open-source and is free to use.
 Please consider supporting us financially with your donation to help Skybrush grow towards our vision, which will hopefully serve You as well.

-We also provide professional and enterprise licences of some components with extra features and VIP support for professional businesses.
+We also provide professional and enterprise licences of some components with extra features and priority customer support for professional businesses.
 Take a look at our shop and remember that paying for Skybrush components allows us to increase our efforts on the development.